 The highlight of Mughal-E-Azam is the dance sequences.
 While the voices of the lead actors are melodious, it's the elaborate dances that got the audience clapping on more than one occasion.
 In a particular sequence, the only sound in the auditorium was that of ghungroos.
 It went on for about two minutes and the entire crowd started cheering.
 Even as Priyanka Barve – who plays Anarkali – crooned the evergreen song Pyaar Kiya Toh Darna Kya, people screamed "Once more!"
 Well, only if….

 Barve stole the show as Anarkali as she got to sing four songs.
 Besides her, Pratibha Singh as Bahar and Dhanveer Singh as Prince Salim were impressive.
 Nissar Khan and Sonal Jha play Emperor Akbar and Jodha Bai respectively, and the duo gave impactful performances.
 When the cast and crew were called on stage after the play, the audience simply couldn’t stop applauding.
 It showed how much they loved the play, even though most of them had seen it before.
 The shows for Mughal-E-Azam were sold out even in its fourth season, and now the play will travel to different parts of the country.
 So, keep a tab on the events to know when it is taking place in your city.

-Mughal-E-Azam has traveled to Delhi and now come back to Mumbai from 20th to 29th October and you can book your tickets here.
+Mughal-E-Azam is coming back to Delhi and you can book your tickets here.